How to protect 7 Human Interest accounts — manage beneficiaries online, and file death claims

 No. Employer-sponsored retirement accounts such as 401(k), 403(b), and profit sharing plans cannot be retitled into a revocable living trust during the participant's lifetime.
 IRAs also cannot be retitled to a trust.
 The standard approach for estate planning purposes is to name your trust as the account beneficiary.

-Human Interest primarily serves small and medium-sized businesses, with nearly 50,000 companies and approaching 2 million employees nationwide.
+Human Interest primarily serves small and medium-sized businesses, serving tens of thousands of companies and millions of employees nationwide.
 They offer 401(k), Safe Harbor 401(k), 403(b), Solo 401(k), profit sharing, and IRA plans.
 Their platform integrates with over 500 payroll providers and includes in-house recordkeeping, compliance testing, and IRS paperwork handling.

 Data sourced from Human Interest primary sources (16 pages reviewed).
 How we research.